Kim Jin-seo: Personal life

+Kim was born on November 29, 1996, in Seoul, South Korea.

+In August 2022, Kim announced that he was engaged to longtime girlfriend, Park Seon-kyung, and she was pregnant with their first child.
+They married in the summer of 2023.

+Their son, Kim I-an, was born in October 2022.

+Competitive career

 Early career

 Kim started skating at the age of 11 as a means of physical therapy for his health.
 Within a few months, his then-teacher recognized Kim's potential and suggested skating seriously to try to make the Korean national team.
 He began competing in 2009.
 In the 2010–11 season, he won the junior men's title at the 2011 South Korean Championships.

 2011–12 season: First senior national title

 In June 2011, Kim sustained an injury to his left eardrum after falling on a rainy day during an outdoor practice session.
 The fall resulted in 80% of his left eardrum being torn and the need for surgery to replace the lost tissues.
 Despite being only partially recovered from the injury, Kim participated in the qualifying event for the ISU Junior Grand Prix (JGP) series but was unsuccessful.
 A few months later, in January 2012, he competed in the senior men's event at the 2012 South Korean Championships.
 He delivered two nearly-clean programs which brought him a national title for the first time in his career with a total of 186.44.

 Kim joined 2010 Olympic ladies champion Yuna Kim in an ice show, the All That Skate Spring 2012, held in Seoul, South Korea on 4–6 May 2012, along with other skaters such as Shen Xue / Zhao Hongbo, Patrick Chan, and Stéphane Lambiel.